learning-journey-planning-system/backend/README.md

 ### 1. Setup:
 1. Clone backend repo
+2. Check that your python version is at least 3.9
-2. On MAMP/WAMP
+3. On MAMP/WAMP
-3. edit connection string in `app/core/config.py` at `SQLALCHEMY_DATABASE_URI` (you can use sql alchemy to help you test your connection)
+4. edit connection string in `app/core/config.py` at `SQLALCHEMY_DATABASE_URI` (you can use sql alchemy to help you test your connection)

 4. Use `pipenv` to run the app in virtual env -> its a better way to manage python applications and its requirements
 ```sh